wsasaki01/anki-decks/README.md

-# cs-anki
+# anki-decks
-A collection of Anki decks for A-Level CS.
+A collection of Anki decks for A-Level.

 ## Requirements
 [Anki](https://apps.ankiweb.net/) - A free, open-source flashcard app for Windows and MacOS.